pifopi/pokemonautomation.github.io/README.md

 ### Required Installation

-To develop the website locally on your PC, you need to install MkDocs Material
+To develop the website locally on your PC, you need to install MkDocs Material.
+Also, install the plugin `mkdocs-include-dir-to-nav` to add folders to `nav`.

 ```
 pip install mkdocs-material "mkdocs-material[imaging]"
+pip install mkdocs-include-dir-to-nav
 ```

 See this page for more information/troubleshooting tips: